 Stefanie has sung in many masterclasses in Italy and the United Kingdom, notably with Romano Franceschetti, Ian Page, Donald Maxwell, Ubaldo Fabbri, Alberto Jamelli, and Richard Jackson.
 She is a regular performer on the recital platform and has given solo recitals at London’s most celebrated performance venues including St-Martin-in-the-Fields, St James’s Piccadilly, St John’s, Smith Square, and King’s Place.
 Her repertoire has ranged from the traditional art song – the 2007 Schumann Festival with Eugene Asti – to the more eclectic – performing the European premiere of selected Venezuelan songs by composers Sojo and Carreño at Bolìvar Hall.
 A natural linguist, she has sung in four dialects of Spanish alone!
 She is also a regular soloist on the oratorio platform.
 Recent performances include Haydn’s Creation, Handel’s Messiah, Orff’s Carmina Burana, Poulenc’s Stabat Mater and Gloria, Brahms’ Requiem, Handel’s Judas Maccabaeus, Bach’s Matthew Passion, Mozart’s Exsultate Jubilate (English Sinfonia), C Minor Mass and Requiem.
 She has recently performed Mozart’s Requiem at Portsmouth Cathedral and will be performing this work again in the spring, together with Haydn’s Nelson Mass.

 Stefanie was the inaugural Musical Director for the Portsmouth Military Wives Choir and the initial music adviser to the newly established national Military Wives Foundation.
 She conducted them to chart topping success, performing and recording a track on the recent Military Wives album ‘In my Dreams’ from Decca Records.
 Stefanie is currently the Producer and Artistic Director for the Asociación Arturo Darch, directing and performing in a series of productions in Sotogrande, Spain.
-Her next Gala in 2023 will be an abridged version of Carmen with other professional soloists flown out to Spain to perform with her and the Málaga Symphony Orchestra.
+She is also a guest producer, artistic director and soloist for the Maiti Nepal Marbella Gala and is performing in two Galas for them this Autumn 2025.